 Sauvignon Blanc Semillon

 Sauvignon blanc and semillon are the white varieties of Bordeaux, and in that region they offer a complex style often made in barrel and having barrel maturation with lees stirring to create a layered and textured wine.
-By having a 10% component of the Grace Farm 2012 SBS and 5% of the 2013 SBS made this way, the benefits of this style balance the new-world fresh component of powerful tropical and citrus characters to create a harmonious experience for the consumer.
+By having a 10% component of the SBS made this way, the benefits of this style balance the new-world fresh component of powerful tropical and citrus characters to create a harmonious experience for the consumer.

 The Grace Farm Chardonnay is Burgundian in style and aims to maximise weight, texture and length of flavour on the palate.
 The vineyard soil is a rich gravelly loam that provides plenty of flavour to the grape, which has intense stone-fruit richness when picked.
 Whole-bunch pressing helps to provide delicacy, and plenty of lees are left in the juice to provide depth and texture from the wild yeast ferment and nine months of French oak barrel maturation.